groupdocs-parser/GroupDocs.Parser-Docs/net/developer-guide/advanced-usage/working-with-text/extract-text-by-table-of-contents-item.md

 url: parser/net/extract-text-by-table-of-contents-item
 title: Extract text by table of contents item
 weight: 9
+version: 23.5
-description: "This article explains that how to extract text by table of contents item."
+description: "Learn how to extract text by specific table of contents items using GroupDocs.Parser for .NET.
+Extract chapter content from Word documents, PDFs, and eBooks by TOC item in C#."
-keywords: extract text, extract text by table of contents item
+keywords: extract text, extract text by table of contents item, extract chapter text, TOC item extraction, extract by heading C#
 productName: GroupDocs.Parser for .NET
 hideChildren: False
 toc: true
+tags: csharp, parser, toc, table-of-contents, chapter-extraction, v23.5
 ---
 GroupDocs.Parser provides the functionality to extract a text by an item of table of contents.
 This feature is supported for Word Processing, PDF, ePUB and CHM documents (for more details, see [Supported Document Formats]({{< ref "parser/net/getting-started/supported-document-formats.md" >}})).